 How much do you earn with your blog?

 I am not going to get into the exact numbers, but I make enough to pay for the hosting expenses and time spent on answering blogging related questions and emails.
-I also use the money I make from this blog to create the video tutorials, slide shares and “how to” articles found in The Blogging Buddha WordPress Academy.
+I also use the money I make from this blog to create the video tutorials, slide shares and “how to” articles found in The Blog Creators & Marketing Academy: Free 6-day Mini Course.

 Is it common for people to monetize their blogs?